 TRACK supports people on the autism spectrum to access employment, through training, consultancy and creating opportunities.

-Applicants will need to provide evidence that they are legally entitled to live and work in England and Wales and (if requested by the trustees) evidence of financial need.
-Priority will be given to applicants who have not had any previous employment-related mentoring and do not have other means available to pay for such mentoring.
-Contact email@example.com to arrange an initial consultation, and he can then complete the application form with you.
+TRACK offers one-to-one employment mentoring, which can be funded by Autism Forward for people over 18.
+There is an eligibility check before the mentoring begins, but the consultation meeting is free.
+Mentoring can help with job searches, CV development, letters of application, interview support, and transitions.
+It can take place at a variety of locations and can last up to 12 months.
+Applicants will need to provide evidence that they are legally entitled to live and work in England and Wales and (if requested by the trustees) proof of financial need.
+Priority will be given to applicants without previous employment-related mentoring, and who do not have other means available to pay for such mentoring.
+Contact email@example.com to arrange an initial consultation, and he can help complete the application form.

-TRACK provide training and consultancy services to businesses who want to ensure their workplaces are aware and accessible to people on the autism spectrum.
-You can access their e-learning course, here: An Introduction to Supporting Autism in the Workplace.
+TRACK provides training and consultancy services to businesses that want to ensure their workplaces are aware and accessible to people on the autism spectrum.
+Businesses can access TRACK's e-learning course here: An Introduction to Supporting Autism in the Workplace.

-TRACK have a café in Northampton's Market Square that provides a social space for everybody, and allows people to gain work experience and develop skills.
-It hosts the drop-in Young Person's Crisis Café (for ages 12 to 18) on Mondays from 4pm to 8pm.
+TRACK has a café in Northampton's Market Square that provides a social space for everybody and allows people to gain work experience and develop skills.
+It hosts a drop-in Young Person's Crisis Café (for ages 12 to 18) on Mondays from 4pm to 8pm.
 There's no need to book, but visitors must register by 7.30pm.